Release date: 17 November 2011

-ONS intends to use this improved methodology as the basis for estimating local authority long-term immigration rolling forward from the 2011 mid-year population estimates, which will be based on the 2011 Census.
+We intend to use this improved methodology as the basis for estimating LA long-term immigration rolling forward from the 2011 mid-year population estimates, which will be based on the 2011 Census.

-The improved mid-year population estimates are indicative in nature because they are designed to show users the impact on local authorities of incorporating the improved immigration estimates.
+The improved mid-year population estimates are indicative in nature because they are designed to show users the impact on LAs of incorporating the improved immigration estimates.

 Therefore, the current mid-year population estimates, (that is, those published in June 2011) will remain the official series.

-However, ONS does intend to incorporate the improved immigration estimates into the 2010-based subnational population projections, which will be made available for the next local authority funding settlement.
+However, we do intend to incorporate the improved immigration estimates into the 2010-based subnational population projections, which will be made available for the next LA funding settlement.

 ONS would welcome the views of users on this new methodology, the local authority long-term migration estimates as well as views on the indicative mid-year population estimates.